Brucephalus/Textbooks/It.md

 Religious figures or institutions that resist such encroachment are marginalized, defrocked, or persecuted.
 Theology that emphasizes social justice, international solidarity, or pacifism is deemed subversive.
 Such regimes may not care about doctrine per se, but they ruthlessly target religious rhetoric that fosters independent moral reasoning, especially when it inspires grassroots opposition.

-This was evident in Nazi Germany, where the “Confessing Church” was repressed while a Reich-controlled “German Christian” movement propagated an anti-Semitic, Aryanized Christianity stripped of Jewish origins and ethical universality.
+This was evident in NSDAP Germany, where the “Confessing Church” was repressed while a Reich-controlled “German Christian” movement propagated an anti-Semitic, Aryanized Christianity stripped of Jewish origins and ethical universality.

 #### 5.3.3 Sacralization of Politics